Western United FC: Suspension of license

-A-League Women's Team
+A-League Women

-Western United Women also joined the A-League Women for the 2022–23 season, which, with the return of Central Coast Mariners, will expand that league to 12 teams.
+Western United joined the A-League Women for the 2022–23 season, which, with the return of Central Coast Mariners, expanded the league to 12 teams.

 Crest

 Western United unveiled its official crest in May 2019, which features a stylised 'W' symbol.
 The club commented that the design was influenced by the pitch of roofs in the suburbs and the West Gate Bridge, with the signature green colour representing growth, harmony and freshness.

 Colours

 On 13 February 2019, the club revealed that its primary colours will be green and black.

 On 18 June 2019, through consulting with Kappa and fans, the club officially unveiled its inaugural home and alternative kits for the 2019–20 A-League season.
 The home kit consists of green and black vertical stripes where the Western United logo is encased in a faint crest.
 The alternative kit takes a different approach with a geometric design with varying sized green and black triangles connecting each other through their points.
 The club's logo is also contained at the bottom of the kit.
 This design is said to reflect on the club's modern approach in the club's branding.